 I have been providing supervision to trainee and qualified practitioners since the early 2000’s, and obtained my Diploma in Integrative Clinical Supervision from CPPD (UK) in 2004.
 The majority of my supervisees tend to be psychotherapists and counsellors, but I have also worked effectively with psychological well-being practitioners, social workers and counselling psychologists.

-My standard fee for supervision is £55 per consultation if self-funded and £65 if an organisation is paying for the supervision.
+My standard fee for clinical supervision is £55 per consultation if self-funded and £65 if an organisation is paying for the supervision.